Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 5. **When something fails, do we have a system workflow for it, or a human workaround?**

-If the honest answer is that key workflows still depend on human memory, spreadsheet patches, or Slack interpretation, your integration layer is not mature enough for scale.
+If the honest answer is that key workflows still depend on human memory, spreadsheet patches, or digging through Slack messages, your integration layer is not mature enough for scale.

 ## The Practical Takeaway

-That is why the essential integrations are not really about software categories.
-They are about control:
+That is why the essential integrations are really about control:

 - control over inventory,